 Some cultures are just more accepting of outsiders while other cultures are not.
 We know people who moved to India, for example, and were received like long lost family.
 They felt at home almost immediately.
 We’ve heard the same thing said from friends who moved to Canada and the Netherlands.

-Research and experience in Germany specifically, has learned us that making friends here is super difficult.
+Research and experience in Germany specifically, has taught us that making friends here is super difficult.
 We know people who have lived here for four or more years and can speak the language fluently, who have still not been able to make friends.
 That’s rough.

 Take a Moment to Know Your Area